 5 Ways SMEs Can Improve Employee Productivity In Summer By Richard LeCount

-However, summer isn’t a productive time for your employees, with studies showing that productivity can dip by up to 20% with projects taking up to 13% longer to complete than other periods of the year.
+The summer months can be a challenging time for SME businesses, especially those in industries that experience seasonal fluctuation, where reaping maximum revenue is crucial for the rest of the year.
+Summer isn’t a productive time for employees, with studies showing that productivity can dip by up to 20% with projects taking up to 13% longer to complete than other periods of the year.
+For business owners, what can you do to maintain business operations, meet customer demand and remain competitive in a period when it’s harder for employees to remain focused and productive?

 How Can You Improve Team Productivity in Summer?